LooperXX/DF-Net/README.md

 python myTrain.py -gpu=True -ds=woz -dr=0.1 -bsz=32 -an=WOZ -op=WOZ.log
 ```

-We also provide our best model parameters in the `save/best` directory, you can run the following command to evaluate them and so on.
+We also provide our reported model parameters in the `save/best` directory, you can run the following command to evaluate them and so on.

 ```SHELL
 python myTrain.py -gpu=True -e=0 -ds=kvr -bsz=16 -path=save/best/SMD -op=SMD.log
 python myTrain.py -gpu=True -e=0 -ds=woz -bsz=32 -path=save/best/MultiWOZ -op=WOZ.log
 ```

-Due to some stochastic factors, It's necessary to slightly tune the hyper-parameters using grid search to reproduce the results reported in our paper.
+Due to some stochastic factors(e.g., GPU and environment), it maybe need to slightly tune the hyper-parameters using grid search to reproduce the results reported in our paper.
 All the hyper-parameters are in the `utils/config.py` and here are the suggested hyper-parameter settings:

 -   Dropout ratio [0.1, 0.15, 0.2, 0.25, 0.3]
 -   Batch size [16, 32]